geoffw8/hyperlayer/README.md

 gem 'hyperlayer'
 ```

-A few tables are added to handle Hyperlayer objects so `bundle exec rake db:migrate`
+Hyperlayer adds a few tables so `bundle exec rake db:migrate`

-Add in your `spec_helper.rb` please add:
+In your `spec_helper.rb` add:

 ```
 RSpec.configure do |config|